acdh-oeaw/parthenos_discovery/README.md

 * a local path to a folder

-* a URL for a public google sheets document
+* a URL for a google sheets document

-* a URL for a public google drive folder
+* a URL for a google drive folder

 NOTE: On windows, folders in a path use backslashes, in such a case it is mandatory to attach a 'r' in front of the quotes, e.g. r"C:\Users\sresch\.."
 In the other cases the 'r' is simply ignored; thus best would be to always leave it there.